 - Local

 - TFTP

 - USB

 - SCP

 - SFTP

+- Moxa service (refer to the MXview One Series User Manual)

 As of v3.12, the device will retain all configuration settings when upgrading to newer firmware.

 However, as a precaution, we still recommend backing up your configuration before upgrading firmware.
 Refer to System > System Management > Configuration Backup and Restore for more information.